rackerlabs/support-how-to/content/cloud-backup/cloud-backup-faq.md

 Read more about [Scheduling your Backup](/how-to/rackspace-cloud-backup-backup-actions) in the list of Cloud Backup actions.

-#### Are 32-bit servers and agents on Linux&reg; supported?
+#### Are 32-bit servers and agents on Linux supported?

-No, 32-bit servers and agents on Linux&reg; are not supported.
+No, 32-bit servers and agents on Linux are not supported.

 #### Why does my backup fail with a 403 error from Cloud Files when the account has subusers?